U.S. EIGHTH AIR FORCE ACTIVATED

 Savannah, Georgia · January 28, 1942

 The Eighth Air Force operated over Northern Europe, carrying out daylight “precision” bombings of enemy targets in occupied France and the Low Countries and in Nazi Germany.
-Regular combat operations by VIII Bomber Command began on August 17, 1942, when twelve B‑17 Flying Fortresses attacked railroad yards in France.
+Regular combat operations by VIII Bomber Command began on August 17, 1942, when 12 B‑17 Flying Fortresses attacked railroad yards at Rouen in Northwestern France, roughly 40 miles/64 km inland from the English Channel.
 In late February 1944 VIII Bomber Command and Ninth Air Force were brought under control of a centralized headquarters.
 That same week, “Big Week” (February 20–25, 1944), over 1,000 B‑17s and B‑24 Liberators and over 800 fighters of the Eighth Air Force targeted the German aircraft industry.
-Their raids in February and March 1944 caused so much damage that the Germans were forced to disperse aircraft manufacturing eastward, to safer parts of the Reich.
+Their raids in February and March 1944 caused so much damage that the Germans were compelled to disperse aircraft manufacturing eastward, to safer parts of the Reich.

 Less than a week after “Big Week,” the Eighth Air Force sent over 700 heavy bombers, accompanied by 800 escort fighters, to hit targets in Berlin, dropping the first American bombs on Adolf Hitler’s capital.

-Beginning on May 13, 1944, the Eighth Air Force began striking at oil industry targets when 9,000 bombers, escorted by almost 9,000 fighters, pounded targets in the Leipzig area and in Czechoslovakia.
-(The Fifteenth Air Force, based briefly in North Africa, then in Italy, hit oil industry facilities in Yugoslavia, Romania, and northeastern Italy.)
-By the end of 1944 only 3 out of 91 refineries in the Reich were still working normally, 29 were partially functional, and the remainder were completely destroyed.
-All these raids, however, exacted a heavy price.
-Half of the U.S. Army Air Forces’ casualties in World War II were suffered by the Eighth Air Force, which counted over 47,000 casualties, with more than 26,000 dead, from among the 350,000 Americans who served in the Eighth Air Force.
+Beginning on May 13, 1944, the Eighth Air Force began striking at oil industry targets when 9,000 bombers, escorted by almost 9,000 fighters, pounded targets in the greater Leipzig area (Eastern Germany) and in Nazi-occupied Czechoslovakia.
+(The Fifteenth Air Force, based briefly in North Africa, then in Italy, hit oil industry facilities in Nazi-occupied Yugoslavia, Romania, and Northeastern Italy.)
+By the end of 1944 only 3 out of 91 refineries in the Reich were still functioning normally, 29 were partially functional, and the remainder were completely destroyed.
+All these raids, however, exacted an enormous price.
+Half of the USAAF’s casualties in World War II were suffered by the Eighth Air Force, which counted over 47,000 casualties, with more than 26,000 dead, from among the 350,000 Americans who served in the Eighth Air Force.

 U.S. Eighth Air Force Heavy Bombers and Fighter Escorts